larpo1/lavanda-website/src/pages/blog/2020-05-07-how-to-get-a-direct-booking-website-without-paying-for-it.md

   <p><span style="font-weight: 400;">A direct-booking website that is ready-to-go and takes into account the above elements, while allowing you to add your logo, address, images and providing you with a place to manage your own content is all you need to get going in this brave new world.</span></p>

   <p><span style="font-weight: 400;">If you need help getting started or are struggling to find a partner to help you, well this </span><a href="https://www.cnbc.com/2020/05/06/airbnb-hosts-are-building-their-own-direct-booking-websites-in-revolt.html"><span style="font-weight: 400;">CNBC article</span></a><span style="font-weight: 400;"> makes mention of one company I know that could help.
 Here&rsquo;s an example I found online: *insert Lavanda DBW*</span></p>

+  <p><span style="font-weight: 400;">---------------</span></p>

+  <p><strong>About Lavanda</strong></p>

+  <p>Lavanda is a next generation property management system (PMS) for urban and rural short-term rental operators.
+Our SaaS platform is designed to unlock scale and profitability, whilst accelerating growth through industry partnerships.
+We're backed by leading venture capital investors, and have so far invested $10m+ into short-term rental technology and innovation.</p>

+  <p>Our award-winning technology is different because it has been honed through our first-hand experience of managing a short-term rental portfolio at scale.
+Operational efficiency is what we strive for, so we set about creating the missing toolkit.
+We're here to change your game.</p>

+  <p>Get one step ahead,&nbsp;<a href="../book-a-demo" target="_blank" rel="noopener">book a discovery call</a> to see how we can help turbocharge your property management company.</p>
 tags:
   - Direct Booking Website
 featuredpost: true